-HealthLink BC’s registered dietitians offer telephone, email and web-based based nutrition services to support the nutrition information, education and counselling needs of B.C. residents and health professionals.
+HealthLink BC’s registered dietitians offer telephone, email and web-based based food and nutrition services to support the information, education and counselling needs of B.C. residents and health professionals.

 Whether you live in greater Vancouver, northern B.C., the interior, on the island, or anywhere else in British Columbia, we are here to help.
 Our registered dietitians are available to all residents of British Columbia Monday to Friday from 9am to 5pm Pacific Time.

 For information and advice related to healthy eating and nutrition you can call us, email us, or search for information on our website.

 - Call 8-1-1 (or 7-1-1 for the hearing impaired) to speak with a registered dietitian.
 Translation services are available in over 130 languages.

 - Email a HealthLinkBC Dietitian your questions about food and nutrition.

 - Visit Healthy Eating to learn about making healthy eating and lifestyle choices.

 If you are unable to reach us by dialing 8-1-1 from your phone, please contact your telephone service provider to arrange access.
 In a few cases local telephone service provider may not be able to support 8-1-1 dialing.
 If this is the case for you, please access our service using our 10-digit number: 604-215-8110.